 - All placements commence at the beginning of the academic year, ie early October.

 - You can phone any time and speak with Monique Wearden (placement co-ordinator) to discuss the criteria for placements.

-> you can request an application form from April to early June (It is essential to phone and check you meet the relevant criteria before you complete and submit an application form for the professional clinical trainee placement).
+You can request an application form from end May to early June (It is essential to phone and check you meet the relevant criteria before you complete and submit an application form for the professional clinical trainee placement).
 NB application forms are not shortlisted until after the closing date.

-> Q: How many placements do you offer each academic year?
+Q: How many placements do you offer each academic year?

 A: Usually we only take one trainee placement per academic year